satishayyaswami/tsi-los-service/README.md

-## TSI Business Server
+## TSI Business Service

-TSI Business Server, a part of TSI Digital Accelerator, exposes core backend services of a business as REST APIs.
+TSI Business Service, a part of TSI Digital Accelerator, exposes core backend services of a business as REST APIs.

-TSI Business Server is currently under very early stage of development.
+TSI Business Service is currently under very early stage of development.
 We invite volunteer software engineers & aspiring developers to join and help us build this project.

 ### Getting Started